Modern Slavery Statement

 The Randox Group also have systems and controls for managing the quality, efficiency and proficiency processes within its supply chain.
 These controls are accredited.
 For example, ISO 13485:2016, ISO17403:201 and ISO 17025:2015.
 Randox is working towards achieving accreditation to ISO: 27001:2013.

-The Covid-19 pandemic has seen changes in policy and systems with the implementation of local and national government social distancing policies and travel restrictions.
+The Covid-19 pandemic has continued to see changes in policy and systems with the implementation of local and national government policies and travel restrictions.
+The War in Ukraine increases risk of Modern Slavery.

 Working with our supply chain partners, Randox have, and will, continue to engage to incorporate anti-slavery and human trafficking terms as part of its agreements and contractual processes.
 Contracts also include obligations to comply with all applicable local, national and international laws, including new legislation introduced during the term of the contract.
 Requiring agreement of our supply chain partners to Modern Slavery legislation shows our resolve to spread awareness of this most important issue and send a message that as a company- we will not tolerate, reward, or knowingly contribute to this international problem.